livewire/livewire/docs/forms.md

 Form objects are not required when working with Livewire, but they do offer a nice abstraction for keeping your components free of repetitive boilerplate.

-### Resetting form object
+### Resetting form fields

 If you are using a form object, you may want to reset the form after it has been submitted.
-This can be done by calling the `reset()` method on the form object:
+This can be done by calling the `reset()` method:

 ```php
 <?php